riceissa/issarice.com/wiki/music-log.md

 * _Your Name_ soundtrack (especially "Dream Lantern" and "Itomori High School")
 * Weezer's Blue Album again (this time I liked "Say It Ain't So")

+# April 2021

+* "March Of The Swivelheads" from Ferris Bueller's Day Off

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"